f18-os/python-intro-sebnunez6/Readme.md

 incompatible with 2.7.
 As a result, Python 2.7 remains popular.
 All of our examples are in 2.7.
 We (mildly) encourage students to use 2.7 for their assignments.

+###Student Portion
+wordCount.py utilizes a dictionary to keep track of each word in the input file.
+If the word is already present in the dictionary the value containing the repetitions is updated.
+Otherwise the word is added to the dictionary and it's value is set to one for the first appearance.
+One the file has been completely added the dictionary is sorted into a list.
+It is then used to output into the output file provided.
+The sorted list is used to access the values of the dictionary in alphabetical order.
+File path and system argv manipulation was received from Dr. Freudenthal's code